Daemonite/material/docs/4.6/material/lists.md

 ### Single-line items with graphic

 You can still use a Font icon or a svg for your graphic.
-Set class `list-group-item-graphic` on it.
+Set class `.list-group-item-graphic` on it.

 {% capture example %}